Double oscillator

 Qualitative behaviour

-• The system exhibits coupled oscillatory dynamics due to the interaction of the two masses through the springs and damper.
+• The system exhibits coupled oscillatory dynamics due to interaction between the two masses through springs and damper.

-• The control input modulates the damping of the second mass, influencing the amplitude and phase of its oscillations.
+• The control input modulates the damping of the second mass, affecting the amplitude and phase of oscillations.

-• The quadratic cost penalises both deviations of the masses and the control effort, leading to a trade-off between precise tracking of zero displacement and energy usage.
+• The quadratic cost penalises both deviations of the masses and the control effort, balancing tracking and energy usage.

 Characteristics